UNR-HMP-LAB/VisionScopePro/README.md

 ## Integration of Recent Research
 VisionScopePro incorporates methodologies and tests from cutting-edge research, including:
+- **RAPD Testing**: Based on research by Nasif Zaman and Prithul Sarker, *"Test–Retest Reliability of Virtual Reality Devices in Quantifying for Relative Afferent Pupillary Defect"* (Translational Vision Science & Technology, June 2023).
+This study demonstrated the feasibility of automating the Swinging Flashlight Test (SFT) using virtual reality, ensuring reproducibility and reliability across test sessions and devices.
 - **Color Deficiency Testing and Aid**: Incorporates findings from XR-based studies on color-deficient observers (Nasif Zaman and Alireza Tavakkoli, Optica Fall Vision Meeting 2023).
 - **Dynamic Visual Acuity (DVA) Assessment**: Integrates findings from studies on XR-based DVA testing to address visual-vestibular conflict and spaceflight-induced sensorimotor adaptations (Nasif Zaman et al., NASA-funded research).